Plant Library

 Edible Qualities

-Elephant Garlic is an annual vegetable plant that is typically grown for its edible qualities.
+Elephant Garlic is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces gigantic creamy white round roots with buttery yellow overtones which are harvested from mid spring to mid fall.
 The roots have a mild taste with a crunchy texture and a distinctive fragrance.

 The roots are most often used in the following ways: